sumzulfikar/Sumaiya-Zulfikar/README.md

 ## Description

-This is a portfolio to showcase my skills as a Frontend Developer for potential employers.
+This is my portfolio to showcase my skills as a Frontend Developer for those looking for a frontend developer in their organisation.
+Feel free to connect with me through the contact me section and let us build products that customers love!
 Learning:
 I found drawing a wireframe of the portfolio in a simple tool excalidraw super useful before starting writing the html from scratch.
 It helped me visualise how I wanted to showcase the information before writing code.

 ## Table of Contents